Fate of entanglement in quadratic Markovian dissipative systems: Detailed calculations for our models

-Notice that in~\eqref{eq:xy_un_blockdiag} we keep the phases $e^{2i\varepsilon(k)t}$ associated with the unitary evolution, thus it represents the time evolution of Eq.~\eqref{eq:corr} of the main text.
-We add a gain and loss dissipation, defined by the two families of Lindblad operators $L_{+,j}=\sqrt{\gamma_+}c_j^\dagger$, $L_{-,j}=\sqrt{\gamma_-}c_j$ in Eq.~\eqref{eq:lindblad_state}, where $\gamma_\pm$ are the gain and loss rates.
-We have, then, that the Fourier transforms of $A$ and $B$ (cf.~\eqref{eq:lindblad_lin}) read
+\end{widetext} Notice that in~\eqref{eq:xy_un_blockdiag} we keep the phases $e^{2i\varepsilon(k)t}$ associated with the unitary evolution, thus it represents the time evolution of $\mathcal{C}_{x,k}$ in Eq.~\eqref{eq:corr} of the main text.
+We then add gain and loss dissipation, defined by the two families of Lindblad operators $L_{+,j}=\sqrt{\gamma_+}c_j^\dagger$, $L_{-,j}=\sqrt{\gamma_-}c_j$ in Eq.~\eqref{eq:lindblad_state}, where $\gamma_\pm$ are the gain and loss rates.
+We straightforwardly obtain that the Fourier transforms of $A$ and $B$ (cf.~\eqref{eq:lindblad_lin}) read